Evernetica/caption-engine/README.md

     node server.js

 You can access the application by going to https://localhost:8001.
 Default user/password is admin@website.com / admin

+Don't forget to set up emails below.

+## Configure emails

+In order to create a new user or invite someone to create subtitles, you'll need to set up email sending.
+By default we use [Sendgrid](https://sendgrid.com/) to send emails.

+Create and configure your account on sendgrid.com, then go to Settings > API Keys > Create API Key > General API Key > Full Access to Mail Send.

+Copy this generated api key in docker-compose.yml in *SENDGRID_API_KEY* variable.
+You don't need *SENDGRID_TEMPLATE_ID* yet, you can add one later.

+Restart the server and you're done.

 ## Makefile commands